databricks/databricks-sdk-py/docs/dbdataclasses/serving.rst

 .. py:class:: ExternalModelProvider

    The name of the provider for the external model.
-Currently, the supported providers are 'ai21labs', 'anthropic', 'amazon-bedrock', 'cohere', 'databricks-model-serving', 'openai', and 'palm'.",
+Currently, the supported providers are 'ai21labs', 'anthropic', 'amazon-bedrock', 'cohere', 'databricks-model-serving', 'google-cloud-vertex-ai', 'openai', and 'palm'.",

    .. py:attribute:: AI21LABS
       :value: "AI21LABS"